 Richard Flanagan: Of course, everyone’s ROI is different.
 The key point is that you will always be able to judge what this is, because the internet helps you measure and track it.
 In Google Ads, you can set a maximum cost per acquisition for your campaign, so you can effectively set a target ROI.

 The best way for you to maximise their return is to think carefully about the keywords you advertise against: typically, the more targeted your keywords, the cheaper your campaign.
 You can also choose when they are shown.
 If your cafe specialises in brunch, you can stop serving ads after midday.
 Or if you sell coffee to city workers, you can choose to advertise on weekdays only, and target your ads to people searching in the CBD.

 MD: What tools are available to SMBs that can help them understand their audiences?

-MD: How is Google positioning itself to serve small to medium sized businesses in the future?
+MD: How is Google Advertising positioning itself to serve SMBs in the future?

 RF: Technology should help people, not get in the way.
-Cloud computing takes care of a lot of the complexities of technology, meaning business owners can focus on their business rather than on IT.
-Business technology does not have to be clunky: we want people to be able to work the way they live.
+Cloud computing takes care of a lot of the complexity of technology, meaning business owners can focus on their business rather than on IT.
+Business technology does not have to be clunky.
+We want people to be able to work the way they live.

-MD: What are the most underutilised Google products by small businesses, and how can they help small businesses operate?
+MD: What are the most underutilised Google digital marketing products by small businesses, and how can they help small businesses operate?